 Tour #1 – June 18-22, 2014 – A Cultural Tour of Saskatchewan

 This tour will concentrate on two aspects of Saskatchewan’s culture that have over the years played an important part in the daily lives of many families -singing and art.
 In partnership with the Saskatchewan Choral Federation, you can join a group of choral music enthusiasts to practise and perform in several venues.
+Dr. Victoria Meredith from Western University, will be the Choir Director.
 The tour will also visit well known and unique art galleries in the western half of the province, such as the Schurniak Gallery in Assiniboia, Sagebrush Galley north of Leader, Imhoff Gallery near St. Walburg and the Sapp Gallery in North Battleford.

 Tour #2 – July 18-20, 2014 – Canoeing in Saskatchewan

 This tour was cancelled last year due to flooding effects on the South Saskatchewan River.
 Optimistic that 2014 will bring good paddling, SHFS presents this tour that starts near Clark’s Crossing with the destination being Fort a la Corne.
 Stops include Batoche National historic Site and Petit Ville, a former Metis community and South Branch House.
 Each canoe will have an accomplished canoeist and overnight accommodation will be in a hotel in Prince Albert.